Robyn Roderick

 A Team of Conservators

-Specializing in Paintings, Works on Paper, Textiles, and Decorative Objects (metals, ceramics, glass and organic materials).
-In order to provide the highest quality restoration to our clients, Robyn Roderick Fine Art Appraisal Services employs painting, paper and object conservators with expertise in their field who belong to AIC (The American Institute of Conservation).
-They have all been professionally trained at the most prestigious schools of conservation.
+Specializing in Paintings and Works on Paper, we provide the highest quality restoration to our clients.
+Robyn Roderick Fine Art Appraisal Services contracts painting and paper conservators with expertise in their field who belong to AIC (The American Institute of Conservation) and have been professionally trained at the most prestigious schools of conservation.

 Thomas Smith